 Rule #1 – Any number times 1 equals the other number.

-Last summer I organized the math materials I had created in preparation for teaching a 5th grade math class this school year.
-The result of this organization was several blog posts with free foldable graphic organizers.
+Last summer I organized the math materials I had created in preparation for teaching a 5th-grade math class this school year.
+The result of this organization is several math blog posts.
+You can find the updated math section of my website here.
 I also created four math products that I am selling on Teachers pay Teachers.

 Creating bulletin boards for the school hallway can be a real challenge.
-Not only must they look impression, but they also have to show student are learning important skills.
+Not only must they look impressive, but they also have to show students are learning important skills.
 This post two bulletin boards that were created for geometry.

 Students really enjoyed creating this bulletin board.
-Not only was it quick and easy to put together, the finished product looks great!Continue Reading
+Not only was it quick and easy to put together, but the finished product also looks great!Continue Reading

 organizers as well.
 Good luck and have fun!.Continue Reading